ioos/sensor-web-harvester/README.md

 * east_lon - the easternmost longitude of the bounding box
 * network_root_id - For this root network urn:ioos:network:aoos:all "all" is the root_id
 * network_root_source_id - For this root network urn:ioos:network:aoos:all "aoos" is the source_id
-* sources - semi-colon seperated value list of sources that are to be updated (optional: this will default to 'all' if it is not the properties file)
+* sources - semi-colon separated value list of sources that are to be updated (optional: this will default to 'all' if it is not the properties file)
-          - Accepted values: all, glos, hads, ndbc, nerrs, noaa_nos_coops, noaaweather, raws, snotel, storet, usgswater
+            Accepted values: all, glos, hads, ndbc, nerrs, noaa_nos_coops, noaaweather, raws, snotel, storet, usgswater

 **Note that running these processes can take a long time (hours) as information is downloaded and extracted from many sources.**